Utility Emergency-After Hours - 215-721-3520

 Moving Out of Quakertown

-If you plan to move, you have the responsibility to notify the utility at least 7 days before your moving date to have service discontinued.
+If you plan to move, you have the responsibility to notify the Borough of Quakertown at least 7 days before your moving date to have service discontinued.
 If you fail to notify the Borough, you may have to pay for service at your old address even after you move.
-You are still responsible to pay any utility bill you still owe at your old address.
-It would be helpful to keep documentation that you notified the Borough, either by making a copy of the letter or email sent to the Borough or by writing down the date, time and name of the Borough representative you notified.
+You are still responsible to pay any utility bill owed at your old address.
+It would be helpful to keep documentation that you notified the Borough, either by making a copy of the letter or email sent to the Borough.
 You also have the responsibility of giving the Borough access to your meter for a final reading and shutoff.
-If you cannot or do not provide access to your meter at the time you want your service shut off, the Borough cannot finalize your account.
-If you are moving to another location in our area, you will need to complete a new utility application, including a new security deposit.
+If you do not provide access to your meter at the time you want your service disconnected, the Borough cannot finalize your account.
+Any utility overpayments and escrow balances will be returned within 30 days of the final read.
+If you are moving to another location in the Borough of Quakertown, you will need to complete a new utility application, including a new security deposit.

 If You’ll Be Away From Home